https://www.chefspencil.com

 Catuaba; Photo credit: https://www.lojamuseudagula.com.br/

-Catuaba is the name of an alcoholic beverage made with a blend of many different tropical barks from the Amazon rainforest.
+Catuaba is an alcoholic beverage made with a blend of many different tropical barks from the Amazon rainforest.

-Despite it’s strong hallucinogen properties, similar to the chemical DMT, it is rarely used for recreation.
-Because of its heritage, to this day this tea is linked to various spiritual ceremonies as the tea is said to have the power to rid those who drink it of bad energies and spirits.
+Despite its strong hallucinogenic properties, similar to the chemical DMT’s, it is rarely used for recreation.
+Because of its heritage, this tea is linked to various spiritual ceremonies as it is said to have the power to rid those who drink it of harmful energies and spirits.

 15. Vitamina de Banana (literally translated as Banana Vitamin)